reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 var geojson = "https://services9.arcgis.com/IUhP9plEzDTayUVC/ArcGIS/rest/services/Muskingum_County_Benchmarks/FeatureServer/0/query?where=fid+%3E+0&f=pgeojson"
 ```

-While this would work from some layers, a few exceed the default `maxRecordsCount` in AGOL.
+While this would work for some layers, a few exceed the default `maxRecordsCount` in AGOL.
 To get around this limitation I followed the advice from [this post](https://blog.cartong.org/2019/03/29/harvesting-large-quantity-data-from-arcgis-rest-services-using-tool/).
 The basic method described is to batch download the features from each layer until all of the features have been extracted.
 I turned this method into a NodeJS tool that does just that.
 Give it an AGOL Feature Service url and it will find all the layers and extract all the features, saving them as GeoJSON.
 To find all the available layers, first the tool queries the service URL.
 The tool then creates an array of layers to download.

 ```JavaScript
 "layers": [